maarten-pennings/SevenSegment-over-Serial/manual/readme.md

 ### 0x08 (`\b`) CURSOR-LEFT
 The control character CURSOR-LEFT moves the cursor left (if not already at left-most position 0).

-See also CURSOR-RIGHT and CURSOR-HOME.
+See also CURSOR-RIGHT, CURSOR-EOLN, and CURSOR-HOME.

-### 0x09 (`\t`) CURSOR-RIGHT
+### 0x09 (`\t`) CURSOR-EOLN
-The control character CURSOR-RIGHT moves cursor right (if not already at after right-most position 4).
+The control character CURSOR-EOLN moves cursor to the right-most position (position 4).
+This is convenient for printing right aligned (e.g. numbers).

-See also CURSOR-LEFT and CURSOR-HOME.
+See also CURSOR-LEFT, CURSOR-RIGHT, and CURSOR-HOME.

 ### 0x0A (`\n`) LINE-COMMIT
 The control character LINE-COMMIT is ignored in character mode (CHAR_ENABLE).